DavidCramer/uix/README.md

 ## Documentation

-Important note is that UIX used namespacing so it is PHP 5.3+
+Important note is that UIX used namespacing so it is PHP 5.3+.
+It's also heavy in development, so treat this as an `ALPHA`.

 ### Installation